17 Ways to Optimize and Speed Up WordPress Sites

 Once in a while, monitor your plugins’ performance and impact on your site’s load time by using a plugin like Plugin Performance Profiler.
 It isn’t 100% accurate but you can observe the trends to know which plugins are really slow and troublesome for your site.

-#7: Maintain Your Plugins
+#7: Perform Routine Maintenance on Your Plugins

 Plugin maintenance is very important for WordPress sites.
 If you don’t keep all your plugins and WordPress itself updated, chances are that your site will get hacked.